Manitoba cottage community evacuated as wildfire burns closer

 As stated in the province’s fire update on August 2, Davidson Lake cottage subdivision, located in Nopiming Provincial Park, must be evacuated by 4 p.m.

-Manitoba Wildfire Service said a large fire in eastern Ontario continues to advance west toward the Manitoba border.
+Manitoba Wildfire Service said a large fire in western Ontario continues to advance west toward the Manitoba border.

 The province said value protection efforts on structures at Davidson Lake are underway.